Despite historic obstacles and new challenges, Blacks take their right to vote seriously and have some of the highest rates of turnout in the country.

 With the largest number of eligible voters of any minority voting group, Latinos represent over 13% of all eligible voters in the U.S. But the number of Hispanics who actually vote still has room to grow.

 Half of Asian voters reported they were not contacted by either major party in the ramp up to Election Day, but this year, many are excited about getting off the sidelines and involved in the process.

 For the first time, Hispanics will form the largest voting bloc after the non-Hispanic White population.
 So the question on everyone's minds is whether the uncertainty of the times will drive more Latinos to the polls.

 As election night draws near in the U.S., political candidates will sharpen their messaging for the battlegrounds of the upcoming presidential and vice-presidential debates.
 Americans and pollsters alike will be asking the same questions about who will vote.

-Welcome to Nielsen’s 2020 Election Hub, where you can find the most up-to-date data on this year’s biggest election events.
+Welcome to Nielsen’s 2020 Election Hub, where you can find the most up-to-date data on the biggest 2020 U.S. presidential election events.
 This resource includes current and historical election event ratings, as well as related topical insights and solutions.

 An estimated 45.6 million people tuned in to watch President Donald Trump deliver his State of the Union address in Washington, D.C., on Tuesday, Jan.
 30, 2018.